-Incyte Corporation ("Incyte," "we," "us," or "our") is focused on the discovery and development of novel, small molecule drugs to treat major medical conditions, including infection with human immunodeficiency virus, or HIV, inflammatory disorders, cancer and diabetes.
-We have assembled a team of scientists with core competencies in the area of medicinal chemistry, and molecular, cellular and in vivo biology.
+Incyte Corporation ("Incyte," "we," "us," or "our") is focused on the discovery and development of novel drugs to treat major medical conditions.
+Our three core therapeutic areas are inflammation, oncology, and human immunodeficiency, or HIV.
+We have assembled a team of scientists with core competencies in the areas of medicinal chemistry, and molecular, cellular and in vivo biology.